jaspector

 Kentucky law requires permit applicants to attest that all contractors and subcontractors will comply with workers' compensation and unemployment insurance statutes.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Bell County Building & Code Enforcement (Kentucky Department of Housing, Buildings & Construction) before applying.
+Educational reference.
+Permit rules and fees change — confirm current requirements directly with Bell County Building & Code Enforcement (Kentucky Department of Housing, Buildings & Construction) before applying.
+Jaspector is not legal advice.